Sunday, February 22, 2009

 Really Busy In George Town

 We have had quite a change of pace since returning to George Town.
-We met Gerald and Diane off Thyme Off from Ottawa and through them Marty and Debbie off Bay Pelican from Chicago.
-The six of us have been almost inseparable, sharing meals and playing domino's on each other's boats in the evening and participating in activities during the day.
-We have taken walks ashore, spent time at Volleyball Beach, tried different restaurants for lunch, got engaged in French Day, sponsored by the French Canadians and learned how to play Bocce Ball.
-One evening we had an ABBA night watching and enjoying together an ABBA DVD.
-Marty and Deb are heading south to Trinidad this season so we parted with them.
-Gerald and Diane need to be in Nassua toward the end of the month to pick up her brother so we decided to travel back up the Exuma chain with them for awhile before we return once again to George Town for the beginning of the Cruisers Regatta.
-As of this writing we are at Black Point Settlement.
+We met Gerald and Diane off Thyme Off from Ottawa, and through them, Marty and Debbie off Bay Pelican from Chicago.
+The six of us have been almost inseparable, sharing meals and playing dominoes on each other's boats in the evening and participating in activities during the day.
+We have taken walks ashore, spent time at Volleyball Beach, tried different restaurants for lunch, got engaged in French Day, sponsored by the French Canadians, and learned how to play Bocce Ball.
+One evening, we had an ABBA night, watching and enjoying an ABBA DVD together.
+Marty and Deb are heading south to Trinidad this season, so we parted with them.
+Gerald and Diane need to be in Nassau toward the end of the month to pick up her brother, so we decided to travel back up the Exuma chain with them for a while before we return once again to George Town for the beginning of the Cruisers Regatta.
+As of this writing, we are at Black Point Settlement.
 It was good to see Lorraine again and introduce Gerald and Diane to her.
-We were her only guest for dinner last night so she decorated our table for a one day late Valentine's dinner.
+We were her only guests for dinner last night, so she decorated our table for a one-day late Valentine's dinner.

 Diane, Marty, Gerald